jasonsbeer/AmigaPCI/AmigaPCI_Hardware_Reference_Guide.md

 ### 3.1.1 Fast Memory

-The Amiga memory map reserves the address ranges $0400 0000 - $07FF FFFF and $0800 0000 - $0FFF FFFF for fast memory.
-These two regions are treated differently by Kickstart.
-Any memory responding in these regions will be automatically sized and added to the Amiga memory pool with the highest priority available.
-These address ranges are fixed and are not part of the AUTOCONFIG space.
+The Amiga memory map reserves address range $0800 0000 - $0FFF FFFF for expansion fast memory.
+Any memory responding in this region will be automatically sized and added to the Amiga memory pool with the highest priority available.
+This address range is not part of the AUTOCONFIG space.

-#### 3.1.1.1 Address Range $0400 0000 - $07FF FFFF

-On startup, this range is scanned from $07F0 0000 and downward, 1MB ($0010 0000) at a time.
-RAM in this range must be located at $07F0 0000 and lower to be detected.
-This area is not automatically scanned by the A1200 Kickstart ROM.

-#### 3.1.1.2 Address Range $0800 0000 - $0FFF FFFF

 On startup, this range is scanned from $0800 0000 and upward, 1MB ($0010 0000) at a time.
 RAM in this range must be located at $0800 0000 and higher to be detected.
-This area is automatically scanned by the A1200 Kickstart ROM.

 ### 3.1.2 AUTOCONFIG Devices